What are headaches?

 Every day, Veterans connect with useful resources and effective treatments for headaches.
 If headaches are affecting your health and well-being or getting in the way of your relationships, work, or daily activities, you may want to reach out for support.
 Consider connecting with:

-Explore these resources for more information about headaches in Veterans.
+Explore these resources for more information about Veterans experiencing headaches.

-Learn more about the possible associations between headaches and other issues such as stress and anxiety, depression, effects of traumatic brain injury, chronic pain, and trouble sleeping.
+Learn about what you can do if you are experiencing specific concerns related to headaches, such as stress and anxiety, depression, effects of traumatic brain injury, chronic pain, and trouble sleeping.

 Defense and Veterans Brain Injury Center